ELC’s 2019 Back-to-School Guide for Pennsylvania Public School Students

 - English Learners & Immigrant Students

-Students have the right to be enrolled in school within 5 days of submitting only 4 documents: proof of the child’s age, proof of where the child lives, immunization records, and a sworn statement of disciplinary record.
-Students who are experiencing homelessness or in foster care are entitled to immediate enrollment without these documents.
+Students have the right to be enrolled in school within five days of submitting only four documents: proof of the child’s age, proof of where the child lives, immunization records, and a sworn statement of disciplinary record.
+Schools must be flexible in the types of documents accepted to satisfy these requirements.
+For example, parents do not need to provide a lease to prove residency.
+Students who are experiencing homelessness or are in foster care are entitled to immediate enrollment without these documents.

-- Enrollment when a Child Lives with Someone Other Than a Parent
+- How to Enroll a Child Living with Someone Other than Their Parent

 - Enrollment Complaint Process

-Remember that charter schools are public schools and have to follow the same rules.
-For example, they cannot discriminate against students with disabilities by refusing to enroll students with particular disabilities or service needs.
-Read more coverage of recent ELC advocacy on this issue.
+Remember that charter schools are public schools and must follow the same enrollment rules.
+For example, they cannot discriminate against students by refusing to enroll students with particular disabilities or service needs.
+Read more coverage of ELC advocacy on this issue.

 2. School Discipline

 Students have important rights and protections when facing exclusionary school discipline (e.g., suspension, expulsion, and disciplinary transfer).
-These include the right to proper notice, the right to ask questions, the right to an appropriate hearing, and, in most cases, the right to receive education services in the interim.
+These include the right to proper notice, the right to ask questions, the right to an appropriate hearing, and in most cases, the right to receive education services in the interim and after exclusion.

 4. Bullying and Harassment

-Bullying is a serious problem that can significantly impact a child’s ability to learn.
-All students have the right to be free from bullying in school, whether it is verbal, written, graphic, cyberbullying, or physical.
-Pennsylvania schools are required by law to have a written policy against bullying and must investigate and address complaints of bullying.
-Students have additional rights if bullying qualifies as “harassment” – offensive conduct that relates to your race, color, national origin/ethnicity, gender, age, disability, or religion.
-If your child is experiencing bullying, keep detailed records of each incident and request in writing that the school take action.
+Bullying and harassment are serious issues that can significantly affect a child’s ability to learn.
+All students have the right to be free from bullying and harassment in school — whether it is verbal, written, graphic, physical, or online.
+Pennsylvania schools are required by law to have written policies against bullying and harassment and must investigate and address complaints.
+Behavior may qualify as harassment if the offensive conduct relates to race, color, national origin/ethnicity, gender, sexual orientation, age, disability, or religion.
+If your child is experiencing bullying or harassment, keep detailed records of each incident and request in writing that the school take action.